A letter from our editor-in-chief.

 Dear reader,

-Some dreams drift in and out like passing clouds.
-Others arrive with a thud, refusing to leave until you pay them attention.
-For me, starting a magazine for girls was the latter.
+Some dreams drift in and out like passing clouds in the sky.
+Others arrive with a thud, refusing to leave until you pay them close attention.
+For me, starting a magazine for girls education was an idea I couldn’t stop thinking about.
+It ate me up, kept me awake at night, knocking on my subconscious until it was heard.

-I was eleven years old when I first saw myself running a magazine.
-The inspiration?
-A Disney Channel movie called Frenemies, starring Zendaya and Bella Thorne.
-Their characters, Halley and Avalon, were high school students who co-founded a web magazine called GeeklyChic.
-The idea was so prolific a publisher from Manhattan offered to buy the magazine, but on one condition : only one of them could be the senior editor.
-Tensions brewed, egos clashed, and the friendship between Avalon and Halley was tested.
-But as the two best friends realize they didn't to risk their friendship over a publisher deal.
-I too wanted to build something of the sort.
-Something pink.
-Something bold.
-Something with purpose.
+I was eleven years old when I first envisioned myself running a magazine.
+The inspiration was none other than a Disney Channel movie called Frenemies, starring Zendaya and Bella Thorne.
+Their characters, Halley and Avalon, were high school students who had co-founded a web magazine called GeeklyChic.
+The idea was so prolific, a publisher from Manhattan offered to buy the magazine, but on one condition : only one of them could be the senior editor.
+Tensions brewed, egos clashed, and the friendship between Avalon and Halley was seriously tested.
+But the two best friends realize they didn't need to risk their friendship over a publisher deal.

 Still, as I neared the end of my undergraduate studies, two truths became clear : I loved journalism and education.

-Blessed to have parents that believed in me, I found myself emboldened to follow my dream.
+Blessed to have family and friends who believed in me, I found myself emboldened to follow my dream.
 I applied to top journalism schools in the United States and, to my surprise, got into the Columbia Journalism School.
 There, I met the most amazing people, the most talented reporters, and most importantly, I developed my passion for education reporting.
-From interviewing school principals and parents to visiting school districts, I immersed myself in stories that are important.
-Now was time to take a chance at launching my own magazine.
-In February of 2025, I incorporated Djiwö Media.
+From interviewing school principals and parents to visiting New York’ s school districts, I immersed myself in school-related stories that were important.
+Now was time to take a chance at launching my own platform.
+And so I did.

 Welcome to the movement.